-- sliding or uplift of the framed wall bottom plate.
+- Employees shall not work from or walk on structural members until they are securely braced and supported.
+1716.2(d) - 3 Before manually raising framed walls that are 15 ft. or more in height, temporary restraints, such as cleats on the foundation or floor system or straps on the wall bottom plate must be installed to prevent inadvertent horizontal sliding or uplift of the framed wall bottom plate.
 Anchor bolts alone shall not be used for blocking or bracing when raising framed walls 15 ft. or more in height.
-1716.2(c) - 4.
-When installing windows wall openings shall be guarded as required by 1632, however, the guardrail may be removed for actual window installation if necessary, 1716.2(h) - 5.
-Scaffolds used as an edge protection platform must be fully planked, not more than 2 ft. below the top plate, and located no more than 16 in. from the structure.
-1716.2(i)(3) - 6.
-Employees exposed to fall hazards must be trained to recognize and minimize the fall hazard.
-1716.2(i) - 7.
-Employees performing framing activities who are exposed to fall heights of 15 ft. or greater must be protected by quardrails, personal fall protection systems, or other effective means.
-1716.2(e)
+1716.2(c) - When installing windows, wall openings shall be guarded as required by 1632; however, the guardrail may be removed for actual window installation if necessary.
+1716.2(h) - Scaffolds used as an edge protection platform must be fully planked, not more than 2 ft. below the top plate, and located no more than 16 inches from the structure.
+1716.2(i)(3) - Employees exposed to fall hazards must be trained to recognize and minimize the fall hazard.
+1716.2(j) - Employees performing framing activities who are exposed to fall heights of 15 ft. or greater must be protected by guardrails, personal fall protection systems, or other effective means.
+1716.2(e) - D. Reinforcing steel and post-tensioning in concrete construction: - 1.
+Know and understand T8 CCR sections 1711, 1712, 1713, and 1717. - a.
+Site access and layout.
+1711(c) - b.
+Written notifications.
+1711(d) - Stability requirements for vertical and horizontal columns, walls, and other reinforcing assemblies.
+1711(e) - d.
+Impalement protection and custody of protective covers. $1711(f) \mbox{ and } 1712$ - e.
+Requirements for hoisting and rigging reinforcement assemblies.
+1711(g) - f.
+Post-tensioning operations.
+1711(h) - g.
+Fall protection.
+1711(i)